uohack/web-basics/README.md

 ### IDs and classes

 Before I explain what IDs and classes are, you need to know that IDs are unique.
-They can only be used once.
+They can only be used once on a page.
 IDs are not to be used multiple times.
 If you want more than one you need to make a class.
 Classes can be used as many times as you want.

 ID = once
 Class = as many as you want